1usernamepls/OnlineLibrary/README.md

      https://stackoverflow.com/questions/27005861/calculate-days-between-two-dates-in-java-8

 - ChatGPT was used to error check and make corrections within the createBooksToAdd() method inside of the Administrator.java class.
-  Roughly 60-70% of the code was originally made by us.
+  Roughly 60-70% of that specific code was originally made by us.

-- *I think we can delete this *ChatGPT was used to get the main method in the BookShop class to interact with non-static methods this was the prompt entered: "these lines 'saveUser(c);' and 'logout();' are being marked as errors in vs code in my main method, any idea why?"

 - Did some research on Scanner objects to see how we could implement them more neatly https://stackoverflow.com/questions/65503259/should-a-scanner-only-be-instantiated-only-once-if-thats-the-case-why-so /